4W4I5/Semester-7-Notes/README.md

 > [!NOTE]
 > Only sessional and finals prep material will be available and linked here.
-> Check the respective folders for class notes if i made any they will be available there
+> Check the respective folders for class notes via the `Note Track.md` file, if I've made any they will be available and linked there.

 | Symbols            | Meaning          |
 | ------------------ | ---------------- |